mlcommons/ck/README.md

 is a small Python lib and app without any extra dependencies (less than 1Mb) to help researchers:

-* convert research artifacts into reusable components and customizable workflows with unified JSON API and meta information;
+* convert research artifacts (benchmarks, data sets, scripts, tools, predictive models, graphs, articles) into reusable components and customizable workflows with unified JSON API and meta information;
 * quickly prototype research ideas from shared components;
 * crowdsource and reproduce experiments (such as empirical multi-objective autotuning and design space exploration);
 * apply predictive analytics to accelerate knowledge discovery;